Violent ’80s and ’90s Anime Defying Censorship Rules

 1990-1991│Mini series

 Cyber City Oedo 808, directed by Yoshiaki Kawajiri, is a three-episode OVA set in a dystopian future where criminals are offered reduced sentences in exchange for working as mercenaries for the Cyber Police.
 Each episode follows a different member of this unconventional force as they confront various threats to the city.
-Known for its cyberpunk aesthetic, the series combines high-tech gadgetry with intense, violent action, resulting in explosive confrontations that often leave a trail of destruction in their wake.
+Known for its cyberpunk aesthetic, the series combines high-tech gadgetry with brutal, violent action, resulting in explosive confrontations that often leave a trail of destruction in their wake.
 The anime’s gritty atmosphere and fast-paced storytelling make it a standout in the realm of ’90s cyberpunk anime.

 Cyber City Oedo 808 anime

-Cyber City Oedo 808│courtesy of Madhouse
+Cyber City Oedo 808│© Madhouse

 10. Fist of the North Star